Drones in School is a comprehensive program that provides many options to participate. Let's learn more about how this works.

 The success of any educational program is the adult mentors and advisors that lead the student groups involved.
 Getting started can seem a little daunting if you do not have experience with FPV racing.
 As a program designed by educators, we are committed to providing the resources needed to get started.
 With online and live professional development opportunities, free online curriculum, advisor forums, and more, we want you and your students to succeed.

 As mentioned above, the structure of a Drones in School program can take many forms.
-However, when race day arrives, each team can have between two and six students participate.
-All students should be from a single age division, middle school or high school.
+However, when race day arrives, each team can have between two and seven students participate.
+All students should be from a single age-division, middle school or high school.
 Middle School is for students in grades 6-8 (All students on the team must be 15 years old or younger on May 1st of the current season) and High School is for students in grades 9-12 (All students on the team must be 19 years old or younger on May 1st of the current season).
 When needed a middle school student may “play up” and compete as a High School Student.

 1 - VelociDrone FPV Racing Simulator